YongjieXue-Elijah/astro-theme-typography/src/content/posts/chapter24.md

 Apart from the mailing protocol, there are some DNS records we need to configure for our email server - the MX records:
 ![dns-lookup](images/chapter24/dns-lookup.png)

+The priority numbers indicate preferences, where the mail server with a lower priority number is more preferred.
+(Just like queue in SIP) If the connection fails, the sending mail server will attempt to connect to the mail server with the next lowest priority

 Email attachments are sent base64-encoded and there is usually a size limit of 25mb on most mail services.
 This is configurable and varies from individual to corporate accounts.